zchee/neovim-wiki/Building-Neovim.md

     make

 pulls down third-party dependencies (such as libuv and luajit) into `.deps/`, and builds them.
 If you're missing a dependency such as `libtool`, the configure script will let you know.
 Install the missing dependencies, then try `make` again.
+If there are other problems, also have a look at the [build errors section](#build-errors) further down.

 * To generate the `Makefile`s without building: `make cmake`